Comparison / Sauce packaging

 Spout pouch vs bottle for sauce.

-Compare spout pouches and bottles for sauce packaging with leak risk, viscosity, cap fit, shelf signal, sample MOQ, and quote-ready inputs.
+Compare spout pouches and bottles for sauce packaging with leak risk, viscosity, cap fit, shelf signal, sample MOQ, and details for pricing.

 Premium Sparal Packaging spouted sauce pouch compared with bottle packaging